OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Ideally the user's context is compared to previously recorded data to identify anomalies that might indicate account abuse or potential fraud.
 This is all happening transparent for the user, but can become a powerful control in order to stop attackers.

-An additional control to ensure that an authorized user is using the app on an authorized device is to verify if device binding controls are in place.
-Please check also "Testing Device Binding" for iOS and Android.

 #### Static Analysis

-When server-side source code is available, first identify how a second factor or step-up authentication is used and enforced.
-Afterwards locate all endpoints with sensitive and privileged information and functions: they are the ones that need to be protected.
-Prior to accessing any item, the application must make sure the user has already passed 2FA or the step-up authentication and that he is allowed to access the endpoint.

-- Verify that the second or multiple factors is strictly enforced on server-side for all critical operations.
+Identify the additional authentication factors used by the app.
+Locate all endpoints that provide critical functionality.
+Verify that the second or multiple factors is strictly enforced on server-side on all endpoints.
-- If any secret data (e.g. OTP seed) is used as part of the authentication process, verify that the secret is stored in secure device storage.

 #### Dynamic Analysis